Lennart1978/servicemaster/README.md

 - Switch between system and user units
 - User-friendly ncurses interface with color-coded information
 - Keyboard shortcuts for quick navigation and control
+- DBus event loop: Reacts immediately to external changes to units

 ## Requirements